 Insecticides can work, but, as far as I can determine, there are not any at this time that specifically target the Japanese beetle without causing collateral damage to other living things in the vicinity.

-As these beetles spread into new regions, it is hoped that local wildlife will take notice and start eating them to help reduce their numbers.
-Recently I saw reports of chipmunks eating them—hopefully that bodes well for the chipmunks!
+As Japanese beetles spread into new areas, there’s hope that local wildlife will begin feeding on them and help keep their numbers in check.
+I recently saw reports of chipmunks eating them—hopefully that’s a win for the chipmunks too!

 Manual Removal